jxxcarlson/rational-markup/rationalMarkup.md

 ```

 This approach means that | is a reserved character and cannot be used in leading position, so those issues must be dealt with.
 Note that the
-text `A | B` enclosed in backticks is OK.
+text `A | B` enclosed in backticks is OK, wherease "A | B" is not.
 The syntax for inline elements is much like that of blocks:

 - The leading character `|`